 Azure Functions has two different service plans: Consumption plan and App Service plan.
-The Consumption plan automatically allocates compute power when your code is running, scales out as necessary to handle load, and then scales in when code is not running.
+The Consumption plan automatically allocates compute power when your code is running, scales-out as necessary to handle load, and then scales-in when code is not running.
 This means you don’t pay for idle VMs or have to reserve capacity before it is needed.
-The mechanism for this capability is the Consumption service plan.
+This article focuses on the Consumption service plan.
 For details about how the App Service plan works, see the Azure App Service plans in-depth overview.

 If you are not yet familiar with Azure Functions, see the Azure Functions overview article.

-In the Consumption plan, your Function Apps are assigned to a compute processing instance.
-If needed more instances are added or removed dynamically.
+In the Consumption plan, your function apps are assigned to a compute processing instance.
+When needed, more instances are dynamically added or removed.
 Moreover, your functions run in parallel minimizing the total time needed to process requests.
-Execution time for each function is aggregated by the containing Function App.
-Cost is driven by memory size and total execution time across all functions in a Function App as measured in gigabyte-seconds.
-This is an excellent option if your compute needs are intermittent or your job times tend to be very short as it allows you to only pay for compute resources when they are being used.
+Execution time for each function is aggregated by the containing function app.
+Cost is driven by memory size and total execution time for all functions in a function app.
+Use a consumption plan when your compute needs are intermittent or when your job execution times are short.
+This plan lets you only pay for compute resources when they are being used.
 The next section provides details on how the Consumption plan works.

-In the App Service plan, your Function Apps run on dedicated VMs, just like Web Apps work today for Basic, Standard, or Premium SKUs.
-Dedicated VMs are allocated to your App Service apps and Function Apps and are always available whether code is being actively executed or not.
+In the App Service plan, your function apps run on dedicated VMs, just like Web Apps work today for Basic, Standard, or Premium SKUs.
+Dedicated VMs are allocated to your App Service apps and function apps and are always available whether code is being actively executed or not.
 This is a good option if you have existing, under-utilized VMs that are already running other code or if you expect to run functions continuously or almost continuously.
 A VM decouples cost from both runtime and memory size.
-As a result, you can limit the cost of many long-running functions to the cost of the one or more VMs that they run on.
+As a result, you can limit the cost of many long-running functions to the cost of the VMs that they run on.
 For details about how the App Service plan works, see the Azure App Service plans in-depth overview.

-The Azure Functions platform uses a central listener to evaluate compute needs based on the configured triggers and to decide when to scale out or scale in.
-The central listener constantly processes hints for memory requirements and trigger specific data points.
-For example, in the case of an Azure Queue Storage trigger the data points include queue length and queue time for oldest entry.
+Functions uses a scale controller to evaluate compute needs based on the configured triggers and to decide when to scale out or scale in.
+The scale controller continuously processes hints for memory requirements and trigger-specific data points.
+For example, when using an Azure Queue Storage trigger, the data points include the queue length and queue time of the oldest entry.

-The unit of scaling is the Function App.
-Scaling out in this case means adding more instances of a Function App.
-Inversely as compute demand is reduced, Function App instances are removed.
-The number of instances is eventually scaled-down to zero when none are running.
+The unit of scaling is the function app.
+Scaling out in this case means adding more instances of a function app.
+Inversely, as compute demand is reduced, function app instances are removed.
+The number of instances is eventually scaled-down to zero when no functions are running.

-Billing for the Consumption service plan is described in detail on the Azure Functions pricing page.
-Usage is reported per Function App, only for time when code is being executed.
+Billing for the Consumption plan is described in detail on the Azure Functions pricing page.
+Usage is reported per function app, only for time when code is being executed.
 The following are units for billing:

 - Resource consumption in GB-s (gigabyte-seconds) computed as a combination of memory size and execution time for all functions running in a Function App.